marsdrums/test-tutorial/visual-quality/index.md

 - @threshold sets the lowest luminance that can produce a bloom effect

 > [!IMPORTANT]
-> The bloom-hq pass effect has been designed to be a "finisher" effect, and it contains tonemapping and gamma correction functionalities enabled by default.
+> The bloom-hq pass effect has been designed to be a "finisher" effect, and it implements tonemapping and gamma correction functionalities enabled by default.
 If you want to manage tonemapping and gamma correction manually (which i reccomend), disable the attributes @tonemapping and @gamma_correction.
 Moreover, the bloom effect must always come before tonemapping in the processing chain.